jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/city.rst

 Know your enemy:

 * Named pilots and Commanders: delay fighting with them if you can.
 Once engaged, focus fire.
-* Attackers (Melee): Even in late game and in enemy phrase they can be still be disarmed without incident even when attacked if you have the Short Skills.
+* Attackers (Melee): Even in late game and in enemy phrase they can be still be disarmed without incident if you have the Short Skills.
 But if left unchecked can do some serious harm if your units become stunned.
 * Attackers (Short): Due to the imbalance of Short skills, they can do serious damage in late game.
 However you can still disarm them like Melee counterpart in the player phrase.
 * Missileers : Due to their range they can focus on your weakest unit (the supply truck that is).
 Take them out with your close range attackers (they suck at close range).
 * Tanks and carriers.
 They are not much of a threat.
-Use them to farm Agility exp and do truck exp farming.
+Use them to :ref:`farm Agility exp and do truck exp farming <front_mission_mechanics_exp>`\ .

 --------------------
 Bar
 --------------------
 Here you talk to people, sometimes you can recruit a :ref:`pilot <front_mission_mechanics_pilots>` here.

 --------------------
 Colosseum